Things to Do in Liverpool Uk

 When you look at the dominant physical place the two cathedrals claim, you may get the feeling that both are playing a game of tug and war to decide forever which of the religions is the most important.

 That being said I do enjoy the architecture, history, and art that these buildings display, and I do respect the effort and devotion put into erecting these buildings.

 And, let's face it, these buildings often provide people with a quiet spot to contemplate during the hustle and bustle of life.

-From the three buildings described below the one in the middle (St Luke) is a monument to illustrate how much impact a war can have on a city.
-Even if it lies hundreds of miles away from the front.
+From the three buildings described below, the one in the middle (St Luke) is a monument to illustrate how much impact a war can have on a city.
+Even if it lies hundreds of miles away from the battlefront.

 St Luke's Church, Liverpool, is a former Anglican parish church.